nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---
 Welcome to the User Guide for ParentPal!
-This guide aims to help users in using the application.
+This guide aims to help users in navigating and using ParentPal.

 Are you a parent whose phone's contact book is filling up with the contacts of teachers?
 Do you have trouble remembering who exactly that contact in your address book is referring to?
 Do you have multiple children and want